 Around two-thirds of the Malaysian population practise Islam.
 This can impact your everyday life, especially for women, who should try to dress modestly in public.
 It’s also not unusual to hear the call to prayer in the early morning and throughout the day.
 Prayer times may also affect business meetings and social gatherings.

 You are not obliged to adhere to Islamic traditions and are free to practise your own religion.
-That said, you should always show respect for local customs and act and dress conservatively to avoid offending local sensitivities.
+That said, you should always respect local customs and act and dress conservatively to avoid offending local sensitivities.
 This is especially important during Islamic holy times such as Ramadan.

 There is an ongoing conversation about women’s dress codes, particularly regarding expectations around hijab in Malaysia.
 While some women choose it as an expression of faith, others advocate for personal autonomy in attire.